 Identify any additional personnel support you will need (e.g., logistics, П administrative, co-facilitators).
 With co-facilitators, review training design and refine learning objectives, activities, checklists, pre/post-assessment questionnaires, action plan forms, supporting visual aids, training evaluation forms, and facilitation notes.
 Modify the material and agenda as needed for the specific group of participants and local context.
 Allocate training responsibilities among co-facilitators.
 Prepare any needed administrative forms, such as a participant roster. your country/region; for example, save newspaper articles on the subject.
 Consult with community members and organizations to learn more about the local context.
 Identify and secure guests, if relevant, for sessions such as the training's opening, discussions with members of key populations, panels of experts, etc. Communicate with participants about the workshop overview, any advance reading, contact information, training venue, and lodging arrangements, as needed.
-Order supplies for the training.
-Develop follow-up plans from the training, including how to report on the training outcomes and monitor changes as a result of the training (see the Overview section for more about follow up) If implementing LINK (formerly SMS2) or interested in LINK: Familiarize yourself with LINK by meeting with a LINK point-person on the LINKAGES team, reading session 4.1, and getting relevant information about the rollout of LINK in the country.
-If LINK data are already available, obtain and use those data (including copies of facility dashboards) to demonstrate to participants how this tool can be used to monitor and improve quality of care.

-eek to a few days before the training: Visit the training venue to make sure arrangements are in order and to check on logistics (e.g., fire exits, toilets, Wi-Fi, lunch area).
+Order supplies for the training. the training outcomes and monitor changes as a result of the training (see the Overview section for more about follow up) If implementing LINK (formerly SMS2) or interested in LINK: Familiarize yourself with LINK by meeting with a LINK point-person on the LINKAGES team, reading session 4.1, and getting relevant information about the rollout of LINK in the country.
+If LINK data are already available, obtain and use those data (including copies of facility dashboards) to demonstrate to participants how this tool can be used to monitor and improve quality of care. to moment and improve quanty or care.
+One w eek to a few days before the training: Visit the training venue to make sure arrangements are in order and to check on logistics (e.g., fire exits, toilets, Wi-Fi, lunch area).
 Gather supplies and equipment for your activities (note pads, pens, LCD projector, laptop, flip chart paper and easels, and markers).
 Make sure slides and other visuals are finalized and legible.
 Print handouts, participant roster and other accompanying materials; assemble packets of information for participants.
 Make a final list of participants and any information you have about them.
-Confirm any guest speakers. zz any page speakers.
-The da y of the workshop: Arrive early.
+Confirm any guest speakers.
+Thad- y of the workshop y of the workshop: Arrive early.
 Adjust the room's temperature to a comfortable level, if possible.
 If using the venue's Wi-Fi, obtain the password.
+G,